zboxfs/zbox-docs/docs/README.md

 A local cache, which is also encrypted, is used to boost IO performance.
-It can use different storages too, such as memory, [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) or local filesystem.
+It can use different storages too, such as memory, [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) or local files ystem.

-Once the encrypted data blocks are saved on the globally-distrubuted Zbox Cloud Storage, it is guaranteed to be secure, private and reliable.
+Once the encrypted data blocks are saved to the globally-distrubuted Zbox Cloud Storage, it is guaranteed to be secure, private and reliable.
 Nobody, including us, can hold the encryption key and obtain any knowledge about your data.